 I'm making heavy weather of this point, I know.
 Blame the conflicted sense I got, re-reading The Railway Children after many years: namely, how absolutely saturated this novel is in unspoken class assumption.
 Banished to the countryside when the father is arrested, the family find themselves in tight financial straits.
 They can't afford to buy enough coal to keep the house warm.
 Young Peter's response to this is to steal coal.The crucial thing about this is that Peter resolutely refuses to consider himself a thief: he is 'a coal miner'.
 It's just that the coal he is mining comes from the supplies the railway company had previously bought and stored.
 The Station Master catches him in the act:

 "So I've caught you at last, have I, you young thief?" said the Station Master.Peter's defense is that what he was doing could not be theft, since it entailed labour: firstly, 'if I took it from the outside part of the heap, perhaps it would be [theft].
 But in the middle I thought I could fairly count it only mining'; and secondly it cost him effort 'carting that beastly heavy stuff up the hill'.
 The chutzpah here is rather wonderful.
 It's certainly enough to win over the working-class Station Master ('"Well," said the Station Master, rubbing his chin thoughtfully, "I'll tell you what I'll do.
 I'll look over it this once.').
 Labour is the magical add-on that justifies any and all middle-class anti-social behaviour.
 Of course, it can only be an add-on if one has stuff to add it on to.
-Which reminds us of the definition of a proletarian: that, in effect, he or she is that person who has nothing to add-on to; that he or she has nothing but their labour to sell.
+Which reminds us of the definition of a proletarian: that person who has nothing to add-on to, who has nothing but their labour to sell.

 "I'm not a thief," said Peter, as firmly as he could.
 "I'm a coal-miner."
 [RC ch.2]

 This runs right through the novel.
 We could summarise it thuswise: when working class kids take coal without paying it's 'theft'; but when middle-class kids do this it's 'coal mining' and 'we'll say no more about it'.
 And actually, this is a subset of a larger logic at work behind many of the scenes of this novel.
 When middle class kids do something, from driving a railway engine, to handling a barge ('"it was simply ripping, Mother," said Peter, when they reached home very happy, very tired, "right over that glorious aqueduct.
 And locks—"' ch.
 8), it is play.
 When working class people do these things it is work.
-For a socialist writer like Nesbit to confuse these two categories is, well, intriguing.
+For a socialist writer like Nesbit to confuse these two categories is .... well, intriguing, to put it mildly.

 Maybe that's unfair.
 Play is the salient in all the best children's writing.
 The world Nesbit paints in this novel is one where adults are mostly bumbling and ineffectual, from comical foolishness right up to the level of gross professional incompetence that puts the lives of hundreds of people in mortal danger, as when the signalman Homer-Simpsons his way snoringly through his duties.
 'My hat!'
 Peter ejaculates.
 'Wake up!'